icopy-site/awesome/docs/awesome/awesome-mac.md

 * [AppCleaner](http://freemacsoft.net/appcleaner/) - Small application which allows you to thoroughly uninstall unwanted apps. ![Freeware][Freeware Icon]
 * [Cleaner for Xcode](https://github.com/waylybaye/XcodeCleaner) - Helps make your Xcode faster by removing unwanted and deprecated files. [![Open-Source Software][OSS Icon]](https://github.com/waylybaye/XcodeCleaner) ![Freeware][Freeware Icon]
 * [coconutBattery](https://www.coconut-flavour.com/coconutbattery/) - Shows live information about the battery in your Mac.
 Includes: manufacture date, capacity, cycle count, battery status, temperature, discharging power.
-* [Coolant](https://coolantformac.com) - Menubar app that lets you know when an app is consuming 100% CPU or more than a gigabyte of memory (https://github.com/jaywcjlove/awesome-mac/blob/master/or any arbitrary limits you choose).
+* [Coolant](https://coolantformac.com) - Menubar app that lets you know when an app is consuming 100% CPU or more than a gigabyte of memory (or any arbitrary limits you choose).
 * [DaisyDisk](https://daisydiskapp.com/) - Gives a great overview of disk usage.
 Can also make more disk-space available by cleaning up your disk.
 * [FruitJuice](http://fruitjuiceapp.com) - Will let you know how long to stay unplugged each day to keep your battery healthy. [![App Store][app-store Icon]](https://itunes.apple.com/app/fruitjuice-battery-health/id671736912)
 * [gfxCardStatus](https://gfx.io/) - Unobtrusive menu bar app for OS X that allows MacBook Pro users to see which apps are affecting their battery life by using the more power-hungry graphics. ![Freeware][Freeware Icon]
 * [Gray](https://github.com/zenangst/Gray) - Pick between the light appearance and the dark appearance on a per-app basis with the click of a button. ![Freeware][Freeware Icon] [![Open-Source Software][OSS Icon]](https://github.com/zenangst/Gray)
 * [HandShaker](http://www.smartisan.com/apps/handshaker) -  Mac on the management of Android mobile phone content. ![Freeware][Freeware Icon]
 * [HTML5 Player](http://zythum.sinaapp.com/youkuhtml5playerbookmark/) - HTML 5 video player.
 Keep your Mac from "burning".
-* [InsomniaX](https://www.macupdate.com/app/mac/22211/insomniax) - Disable either lid and/or idle sleep (https://github.com/jaywcjlove/awesome-mac/blob/master/so you can play music with your lid closed, for example).
+* [InsomniaX](https://www.macupdate.com/app/mac/22211/insomniax) - Disable either lid and/or idle sleep (so you can play music with your lid closed, for example).
 * [iStat Menus](https://bjango.com/mac/istatmenus/) - Advanced Mac system monitor on the menubar.
 * [iStats](https://github.com/Chris911/iStats) - Command-line tool that allows you to easily grab the CPU temperature, fan speeds and battery information on OSX. [![Open-Source Software][OSS Icon] ![Freeware][Freeware Icon]](https://github.com/Chris911/iStats)
 * [Juice](https://github.com/brianmichel/Juice) - Make your battery information a bit more interesting. [![Open-Source Software][OSS Icon]](https://github.com/brianmichel/Juice) ![Freeware][Freeware Icon]